-To begin, cut two top pieces from the measurements below, being sure to utilize the sheets hem when cutting.
+To begin, cut two top pieces from the measurements below, being sure to utilize the hem of the sheet when cutting.
 So, the long side will be along one of the outside hems of the sheet.
 (If this is confusing, watch the video tutorial.)

 Dimensions for the top:

-Next, take a small piece of fabric or paper and cut out a 3" by 4" square and round off the bottom right corner by cutting it with your scissors, like I did below.
+Next, take a small piece of fabric or paper and cut out a 3″ by 4″ square and round off the bottom right corner by cutting it with your scissors, as I did below.

-Fold each top piece in half (horizontally) and use your pattern to cut out notches for the arm holes on the top side, opposite the fold, like I did below.
+Fold each top piece in half (horizontally) and use your pattern to cut out notches for the armholes on the top side, opposite the fold, as I did below.

 Next, line your two top pieces up, right sides together, and pin along the sides.
 Sew in place.